-- (a) Set out before commencing excavation. - (b) Floor slabs or foundation wall, before formwork or commencing brickwork. - (c) Completion of Foundation Walls Before any construction of flooring, detailing the location of the structure relative to adjacent boundaries and floor levels relative to the datum shown on the approved plans. - (d) Completion of Floor Slab Formwork Before pouring of concrete/walls construction, detailing the location of the structure relative to adjacent boundaries and floor levels relative to the datum shown on the approved plans.
-In multistorey buildings a further survey will be provided at each subsequent storey. - (e) Completion of any Roof Framing Before roof covered detailing eaves/gutter setback from boundaries. - (f) Completion of all Work Detailing the location of the structure (including eaves/gutters) relative to adjacent boundaries and its height relative to the datum shown on the approved plans.
+- (c) Completion of Foundation Walls Before any construction of flooring, detailing the location of the structure relative to adjacent boundaries and floor levels relative to the datum shown on the approved plans. - (d) Completion of Floor Slab Formwork Before pouring of concrete/walls construction, detailing the location of the structure relative to adjacent boundaries and floor levels relative to the datum shown on the approved plans.
+In multi-storey buildings a further survey will be provided at each subsequent storey. - (e) Completion of any Roof Framing Before roof covered detailing eaves/gutter setback from boundaries. - (f) Completion of all Work Detailing the location of the structure (including eaves/gutters) relative to adjacent boundaries and its height relative to the datum shown on the approved plans.
 A final Check Survey will indicate the reduced level of the main ridge.